 There are a lot of pub crawls available in San Francisco, but if you’re looking for a themed activity to celebrate the holiday, there is also at least one Halloween event you can attend.

-The Adult Trick ‘R Treating Pub Crawl will be held by CrawlSF on October 25th, 26th and 31st from 6 pm - 9 pm.
-Guests can expect to visit at least 9 different bars throughout the night.
+The Adult Trick ‘R Treating Pub Crawl will be held by CrawlSF on October 29th, 30th, and 31st, 2022, with times varying by date.
+Guests can expect to visit at least 7 different bars throughout the night.

 Although costumes are not required, they are definitely recommended.
 There will be specials offered at each of the bars included on this pub crawl.

 This is a great idea for adults who are tired of the family-friendly fare and would much rather enjoy a few drinks for Halloween instead of (or in addition to) boatloads of candy!